CNA Exam and Certification Indiana

 Foreign Nurse

 If you’re a recognized nurse in a foreign country, you must apply for both the written and skills portion of the CNA exam.
-Submit the completed application, a copy of your eligibility letter from the CGFNS, and the testing fee.
+Submit the completed application, a copy of your eligibility letter from and approved agency such as the CGFNS, and the testing fee.

 Psychiatric Attendant